The data fabric for the agent economy.

 manifold_sync()

 The LLM runs at build time — when you connect a system.
-At runtime, every read and every write is a deterministic graph operation.
-Reads are lookups.
-Writes propagate through the cross-source mapping automatically.
-No tokens burned, no latency, no hallucination risk.
+At runtime, every read is a graph lookup and every write is a verified propagation through the cross-source mapping.
+The mapping was built by the LLM, verified against real data, and frozen.
+Your agent never guesses at runtime.
+That's why writes are safe.

 What your agent can do